mendix/docs/content/en/docs/addons/ats-addon/ht/v2/ht-two-create-datadriven-test-case.md

 ## 3 Creating a Master Data Set within ATS

-The following steps explain how to create a master dataset within ATS.
-If you want to create a master dataset from an Excel file, please see chapter four.
+The following steps explain how to create a primary dataset within ATS.
+If you want to create a primary dataset from an Excel file, please see chapter four.

 1. Open your app in ATS and go to the **Test Cases** menu item.
 2. Click the **Test Data** tab.